 If it takes a village to raise a child, it takes a writing community to help a child learn that his or her stories matter.
 If you have written with me in a workshop, you have experienced the spirit of exploration and discovery that lies at the heart of Pat Schneider’s Amherst Writers and Artists method.
 I invite you to join me in extending this opportunity to children in Holyoke by supporting Main Street Writers outreach programs.

 Any donation – large or small – makes a big difference.
-If you would like to contribute, please click on the button below …and know you are giving a child a unique and life-changing opportunity.
+If you would like to contribute, please contact me here, or simply mail a donation to the address below…and know you are giving a child a unique and life-changing opportunity.

 Thanks for listening,